 Spring 2021 Examination Candidates: Examination scores are now available.
 You will need to log into your MyBPS profile to obtain your score report.
 You should have also received an email notifying you that your report is ready to be viewed.

-The Spring 2021 BPS Exam Registration window is now CLOSED.
-The Spring 2021 testing window will be open between April 19, 2021 through June 1, 2021.
+The Fall 2021 BPS Exam Registration window is now CLOSED.
+The Fall 2021 testing window will be open between September 7, 2021 through October 11, 2021.
 BPS and Prometric will continue to discuss and evaluate options to accommodate the needs of our candidates.

 Prometric is continuing to evaluate where and when test centers can resume testing activities in its global network.
 To help ensure the protection of its employees and test takers and to remain in compliance with governmental mandates and recommendations from the CDC and WHO, safety practices will be enacted throughout the testing process.
 To read Prometric’s most up-to-date global test center resumption social distancing policy, see below.
 Some regions have specific policies in place based on local guidelines, so please make sure to review the policies for the region you will be testing in, if applicable.

 - For Prometric’s standard global policies, please click here.